xibuka/maven-example/README.md

     - SonarQube Cloud Example: [sonarqube-cloud.yml](.github/workflows/sonarqube-cloud.yml)
     - SonarQube Server Example: [sonarqube-server.yml](.github/workflows/sonarqube-server.yml)
 - For both `sonar.projectKey` and `sonarprojectName`, we are using the following `$(echo ${{ github.repository }} | cut -d'/' -f1)-gh_$(echo ${{ github.repository }}` as naming convention.
 This results in `OrgName-gh_RepoName`.
 - Please make sure you have set up your `SONAR_TOKEN` and `SONAR_HOST_URL` secrets or variables.
 In the command used, `SONAR_TOKEN` is set up as a secret and `SONAR_HOST_URL` is set a variable.
 If set up differently please change the prefix in the respective parameter.
+- If your Java project is using a different version than the one executing the analysis.
+Please check [Project's specific JDK](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/languages/java/#project-specific-jdk).

 ## Important Links
 [SonarQube Server - GitHub Integration](https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/github-integration/introduction/)